Skip to main content

 Best forFishing, birding, solitudeHiking, photographyDay trip, sceneryBeach resorts, oil industry

-For accessible mountain lakes near Almaty, see our Big Almaty Lake guide.
-For multi-day trekking and alpine scenery, the Kolsai Lakes in Kazakhstan’s national parks are a better fit.
+For alpine lakes near Almaty, see Big Almaty Lake.
+For multi-day mountain trekking, the Kolsai Lakes in Kazakhstan's national parks offer deep wilderness.

 Practical Tips for Visitors